 Concentration: Family Nurse Practitioner (FNP) - Online & Campus Based - Visit Website

-Washburn University's Doctor of Nursing Practice (DNP) program, specializing in Family Nurse Practitioner (FNP), is a hybrid program tailored for advanced practice nurses aiming for leadership roles.
-This program blends online coursework with hands-on clinical experiences, requiring 74-76 credit hours and at least 1,000 direct patient care hours.
-It's designed to equip nurses with the skills to enhance patient care, innovate healthcare solutions, and tackle pressing healthcare issues.
-With a focus on flexibility, the program supports working professionals through its online format and summer start option.
-Accredited nationally, it boasts a faculty of active clinicians, promising a bright career outlook with an average salary of $120,610 for graduates.
+Washburn University's Doctor of Nursing Practice (DNP) program, specializing in Family Nurse Practitioner (FNP), is tailored for nurses aiming to lead in healthcare innovation.
+This hybrid program blends online coursework with hands-on clinical practice, requiring 74-76 credit hours and 1,000 direct patient care hours.
+It's designed for professionals seeking flexibility without compromising on quality education.
+With a focus on improving patient outcomes and addressing healthcare challenges, the program boasts a strong faculty-to-student ratio and competitive tuition.
+Graduates are well-prepared for high-demand roles, with an average salary potential of $120,610.
+The program is nationally accredited, ensuring a reputable and rigorous curriculum.

 • Online flexible learning format